mauricehuguenin/enso_diabatic_fluxes/README.md

 ----

 __Fig.
-6__: Creating equatorial transects of vertical mixing/surface forcing with Fig6_and_Fig8_climatological_transects_of_water_mass_transformation_velocities.m.
+6__: Creating equatorial transects of vertical mixing/surface forcing with Fig6_and_Fig8_equatorial_transects_of_water_mass_transformation_velocities.m.
 The first part extracts the data first and saves it in a .mat file while the second part describes the plotting routine.
+The .mat workspaces are located in data/equatorial_transect_workspace/..
 The file nanmonmean.m is used to calculate monthly mean values for the transects.

 __Fig.
 7__: Calculating and plotting the WWV budget for the idealized El Niño and La Niña events with Fig7_time_series_wwv_transport_short.m